Geolocation Privacy Legislation

 In addition, the GPS Act would prohibit businesses from disclosing geographical tracking data about its customers to others without the customers' permission.

-On March 21, 2013, Senators Ron Wyden (D-OR), Mark Kirk (R-IL), and Congressman Jason Chaffetz (R-UT) reintroduced the legislation for the 113th Congress.
-The bills were referred to each chamber's judiciary committee and the House intelligence committee.
+New On January 22, 2015, Sen. Ron Wyden (D-OR) and Rep. Jason Chaffetz (R-UT) reintroduced the legislation for the 114th Congress.
+Their bills (S. 237 and H.R.
+491) were referred to the House and Senate judiciary committees and the House intelligence committee.

-Sen. Wyden and Rep. Chaffetz originally introduced the legislation during the 112th Congress, and the House judiciary committee held one hearing on it.
-View hearing at house.gov
+Sen. Wyden and Rep. Chaffetz originally introduced the legislation during the 112th Congress, and the House judiciary committee held a hearing on it.
+The bills were reintroduced in the 113th Congress but saw no further movement.

 Online Communications and Geolocation Protection Act